A complete breed guide for Siamese cats

 What is the best food for a Siamese?
 This intelligent, active breed thrives on a premium, balanced diet rich in omega fatty acids to support a glossy coat.
 If you're not sure where to start, Royal Canin has a specially designed 'Siamese' dry food, which is the perfect option for healthy adult Siamese.

-If your Siamese is less active and enjoys an indoor lifestyle, we recommend an 'Indoor' or 'Light' formulation to prevent obesity.
-Likewise, if your Siamese is prone to dental disease, a 'Dental' formula might be perfect for them.
+If your Siamese is less active and enjoys an indoor lifestyle, we recommend an 'Light' or 'Indoor' formulation to prevent obesity.
+Likewise, if your Siamese is prone to dental disease, a 'Dental' cat food formula might be perfect for them.

 Top dry foods for adult Siamese

-This Australian made formula contains nutrients to support the skin, including beneficial ocean fish, while being lower in calories to help prevent weight gain.
+This Australian made formula contains nutrients to support the skin, including beneficial ocean fish, as well as yucca extract to help minimise litter box odour.

 Formulated specifically for Siamese cats, this diet is tailored with nourishing omega oils to maintain healthy skin and shiny coat, and a special kibble shape to encourage chewing and prevent dental disease.